Susan M. Anderson

 Ms. Anderson has appeared on numerous CNN television programs regarding her work with ArtReach, as well as a special feature on “Breakfast with the Arts", A & E Entertainment, in January 2005.

-17 years ago, Ms. Anderson visited Bosnia which changed her life.
+18 years ago Ms. Anderson visited Bosnia which changed her life.
 For the first time, she witnessed the destructive effects of war on children and adults firsthand.
-“Slowly I closed down my business to pursue a nonprofit venture that gave greater satisfaction to my life,” she says.
+“Slowly I closed down my business to pursue a nonprofit venture that gave greater satisfaction to my life.” she says.

-In 1999 she founded The ArtReach Foundation, Inc., a 501(c)(3) based in Atlanta, Georgia which uses the creative expressive arts therapies of painting, music, drama, dance and writing to help children recover from trauma caused by war, violence and natural disaster.
-ArtReach brings their programs into schools and communities so children can express themselves creatively, and in the process recover from trauma.
+In 1999 she founded The ArtReach Foundation, Inc., based in Atlanta, Georgia which used the creative expressive arts therapies of painting, music, drama, dance and writing to help children recover from trauma caused by war, violence and natural disaster.
+ArtReach brought their programs into schools and communities so children could express themselves creatively, and in the process recover from trauma.

-The innovative model Susan Anderson developed aims to cultivate creativity, hope and resilience in the participants without forcing them to retell the actual traumatic events of their trauma.
+The innovative model Susan Anderson developed aimed to cultivate creativity, hope and resilience in the participants without forcing them to retell the actual traumatic events of their trauma.

 In February 2011, she partnered with the Georgia Tech Research Institute (GTRI), to study the ArtReach model’s impact before launching a national training institute in Atlanta.
-Since 2015, ArtReach began working with international refugees in the Clarkston, Georgia community and with local NPO's of at risk youth who are vulnerable to homelessness and violence.
+Since 2015, ArtReach began working with international refugees in the Clarkston, Georgia community.

 Susan remains involved as Founder, Director Emeritus and historian of the many successful years of work with The ArtReach Foundation.